Response to Pine Beetles in the Black Hills of Wyoming

 - Follow up treatment with inspection.

-Over twenty partners have collaborated on this approach providing focused and integrated treatments for multiple landowners in multiple jurisdictions.
+The response project involves over twenty partners collaborating to provide focused and integrated treatments for multiple landowners in multiple jurisdictions.

 The ongoing project requires that most of the work is done in remote areas without access to Internet.
 Because of this, the MapItFast project has been enhanced with offline aerial basemaps and property boundary overlays.
 At the end of the day, after contractors return to Wi-Fi service, the project data stored on the devices is automatically uploaded to the online MapItFast mapping and Strider Reporting account.
 No manual data transfer is involved throughout the process.

 An enormous amount of data has been collected.
-In the fall/winter of 2014-15, an area of approximately 80,000 acres and 3,600 miles of forest was walked and evaluated for infestation; 45,000 trees were identified and treated.
+In the fall/winter of 2014-15, an area of approximately 80,000 acres was covered and 3,600 miles of forest was walked and evaluated for infestation.
+45,000 trees were identified and treated.
 Much of the same area was resurveyed in 2015-16 with only 20,000 trees identified and treated.
 During 2016-17, spotting was reduced to roughly 35,000 acres after finding less than 2,000 infested trees.
-This shows success with the treatment strategy.
+These results demonstrate a thrilling success for the Response Team.

-Sarah Anderson, District Manager with the Crook County Natural Resource District helped coordinate the pine beetle mitigation efforts by training a large number of contractors and managing the GIS and tabular data they collected.
+Sarah Anderson, District Manager with the Crook County Natural Resource District, helped coordinate the pine beetle mitigation efforts by training a large number of contractors and managing the GIS and tabular data they collected.
 When asked about AgTerra and the software, she said, “MapItFast has been fantastic.
 We really enjoy working with AgTerra.”
-Watch her testimonial.

 Results of the project have been impressive.
-In locations where work has been implemented, mountain pine beetle (MPB) surveys illustrate a discernable decrease in infested green trees.
+Recent surveys taken in locations where work has been implemented show a stark decrease in the green trees infested with Mountain Pine Beetle.